 I don’t really understand the concept of not cleaning your EDC gun.
 Sure, after a long day at the range, with half a dozen rifles, shotguns, and pistols, after it has been raining – no one wants to come home and spend two hours taking all those guns apart to make sure all those internal parts get cleaned and oiled.
 But going to the range for a couple hours with my pistol and not finding ten minutes to field strip it, wipe off the big stuff, and squirt some lube in it?
 I just don’t get it.

-Even when I carried a Glock on the job I cleaned it regularly because my life depended on that Glock working.
+Even when I carried a Glock on the job I cleaned it regularly.
+And why not – my life depended on that Glock working.
 I wanted to give it the best possible chances of working.
 So after a range session (which could you usually go for several hundred rounds) I’d break the thing down, knock the crud out of it, and put a little lube on it.
 I’ve said it before here, and I’ll probably say it again, but your Glock doesn’t run (or run better) because it’s dirty; it runs in spite of being dirty.

 Cleaning your 1911 is, in most cases, far less optional than cleaning your Glock or M&P. And, I hate to say it, but this statement becomes more true the more expensive your 1911 is.
 The tighter the tolerances of your 1911, the more likely it is for a dirty gun to cause you problems.
 Even if your tolerances aren’t all that tight I still recommend cleaning on a regular basis.
 If you don’t like cleaning guns the 1911 platform probably isn’t for you.